 (b) A candidate may also qualify for membership by having been an Academy Award-eligible producer on a picture nominated by the Academy for the Best Picture award.

-(c) A candidate who meets the criteria of (a) and its subheadings, with the exception that he or she does not normally originate projects, may, nevertheless, be invited to membership if he or she has achieved exceptional distinction.
+(c) A candidate who meets the criteria of (a) and its subheadings, with the exception that the candidate does not normally originate projects, may, nevertheless, be invited to membership if the candidate has achieved exceptional distinction.

 (d) A candidate who has achieved unique distinction, earned special merit or made an outstanding contribution as a motion picture producer may be invited to membership.